 Select Page

-Homemade artisan style bread baked with freshly milled flour is achievable with this no-knead whole grain bread recipe!
+Homemade artisan style bread is achievable with this recipe for no knead bread with fresh milled flour!
 Crispy, crunchy and satisfying, this simple loaf of bread is made with only a handful of ingredients.
 Get baking this wholesome recipe today!

 For years I have made bread at home.
 In fact, I can’t remember the last time I’ve eaten bread from the store.
 Perhaps when I was a child.
 Well, I digress.
 My mother has always been a baker.
 Growing up she would make us homemade pretzels for snacks, fresh baked bread for dinner and plenty of sugar free desserts.
 Even now, she is often whipping up some delicious concoction in the kitchen.
 I believe that is where I discovered my love for cooking and baking.